 - Corporate Finance: investigates the relationship between corporate liabilities and corporate actions.

 - Financial Econometrics: the theory and practice of financial econometrics.

 - International Finance: key issues in international finance including analysing models of exchange rate determination.

-- Investment Analysis: basic concepts of investment value analysis.
+- Investment Analysis: investment value analysis, risk and return.

 In your second semester, you will have the opportunity to choose two modules from a selection of topics.
 The assessment patterns for individual optional modules may vary from the details given above.

 Here is a sample of optional modules that may be offered:

 - Behavioural Finance: examines the effects of behavioural biases in financial markets.

 - Corporate Governance and Risk: covers three key components: corporate governance, risk management, and financial management.